SuperOfficeDocs/superoffice-docs/docs/en/marketing/flows/learn/define-flow-actions.md

 ## <a id="create" />Create activity

 The flow can automatically create a follow-up, request, and/or sale on the contact according to settings.
 By connecting CRM activities and notifications, your organization can bridge the gap between marketing and sales.
-Creating activities also lets you focus on contacts who are engaged and wants it​.
+Creating activities also lets you focus on contacts who are engaged​.

 ### Create follow-up